rmhdev/rmhdev.github.com/_posts/2018-08-30-mandelbrot-introduction.md

 date:       2018-08-30 07:00:00 +0700
 categories: posts
 abstract:   "First of a series of posts where I develop step by step an app in Golang that displays the Mandelbrot set."
+image:      "/images/posts/2018-mandelbrot-intro.jpg"
+image-alt:  "Artistic interpretation.
+Three man observe a blackboard filled with a zoomed and colorized representation if the Mandelbrot set, while a woman writes in a notebook."
 published:  true
 ---